 Benefits of 1031 Exchange

-- Instead of paying money in taxes, that money can allow you to buy more properties and roll the gain forward.
+- Instead of filing Schedule D and paying money in taxes, that money can allow you to buy more properties and roll the gain forward.

 - You can save Capital gains taxes approx 15 to 20 percent depending upon